Table of Contents

 (Offered every other school year)

 This class is geared toward intermediate painting students.
 Students will focus on painting skills and will learn how to paint with acrylics and watercolors.
 Projects will focus on still lives and working from photographs.
-Prerequisite: Successful completion of Studio Art, teacher recommendation, open to 10th-12th grade
+Prerequisite: Successful completion of Studio Art, open to 10th-12th grade

 Advanced Painting and Drawing

 This class is geared toward intermediate/advanced drawing and painting students.
 Students will have already taken either a drawing or a painting class as a learning foundation to this course.
 Projects will focus on still lives, figure drawing and working from photographs.
 This is specifically for college portfolio preparation.
-Prerequisite: Successful completion of Studio Art and Drawing or Painting, teacher recommendation, open to 11th-12th grade
+Prerequisite: Successful completion of Studio Art and Drawing or Painting, open to 11th-12th grade

 Art Portfolio